 Not only would a fitting memorial be created, but unlike most commemorative tributes, this one would overhang the precise location of the disaster itself.
 Harry sent his design to the local paper, the East London Advertiser, who published it under a headline describing a ‘stairway to heaven’ - later used as the name for the memorial fundraising charity.
 The newspaper faxed Harry the single letter they received in response to their story.
 Difficult to read, Harry managed to make out the name of Alf Morris and the following week Harry visited him at home in Essex.
 Alf opened his front door and with tears in his eyes, said, ‘I’ve waited 50 years for someone like you to come along’.
 Alf loved the memorial design; he and Harry arranged a public meeting in St John on Bethnal Green church hall at which Harry told Alf’s story, reducing much of the 250-strong audience to tears.
 This was a rare public mourning for the 173 people who died in the disaster.

-There was overwhelming support for a memorial.
+None of the names of the victims were recorded on the existing plaque and there was overwhelming support for a more ambitious and fitting memorial.
 Harry estimated the cost toward £500,000 and from the back of the hall Denise Jones, then Leader of Tower Hamlets Council, announced its support for the project.
 This was a major breakthrough and despite many obstacles over the years, the Stairway to Heaven Memorial Trust has been raising money ever since.
 As time went by the design was also adapted and improved.
 Harry’s original plan for the memorial stairs to overhang the station steps was not allowed, but placing it within Bethnal Green Gardens adjoining the underground station enables the public to circulate around the sculpture affording a richer experience and bringing people closer to the story.